-• Education/assistance to stop smoking.
-Decrease smoking alternative. o Effects of smoking on mother and fetal development. • Education/assistance to stop alcohol consumption. o Emphasize importance of no alcohol during pregnancy. o Effect of alcohol on fetal development. • Education/assistance to stop use of illicit or street drugs. o Emphasize no safe limit. o Effects of drugs on fetal development. • Education/assistance to stop high-risk sex practices.
-Education on the safe use of OTC/prescription drugs.
-Education on environmental/occupational hazards related to pregnancy. o Potential exposure to hazard in member's own environment. o Effects on fetal growth and development. o Efforts to minimize exposure. • Lifestyle management.
-Relaxation techniques. o Building self-esteem. o Learning coping strategies and decision-making o Communication skills with health care providers, family, peers, etc. • Reproductive health. o Human sexuality.
-Environmental/occupational hazards. • Anticipatory guidance on childbirth, health and child growth and development.
+- Education/assistance to stop smoking. - o Decrease smoking alternative. - Effects of smoking on mother and fetal development. - Education/assistance to stop alcohol consumption. - Emphasize importance of no alcohol during pregnancy. - o Effect of alcohol on fetal development. - Education/assistance to stop use of illicit or street drugs. - o Emphasize no safe limit. - o Effects of drugs on fetal development. - Education/assistance to stop high-risk sex practices. - Education on the safe use of OTC/prescription drugs. - Education on environmental/occupational hazards related to pregnancy. - Potential exposure to hazard in member's own environment. - o Effects on fetal growth and development. - Efforts to minimize exposure. - Lifestyle management. - Relaxation techniques. - o Building self-esteem. - Learning coping strategies and decision-making skills. - Communication skills with health care providers, family, peers, etc.

+VI.D.
+The member's file must include documentation of the need for more in-depth education.
+The file must also describe the type of education provided and the member's progress in meeting established goals.

+The file includes documentation of follow up on referrals.

+Reproductive health. o Human sexuality.
+Environmental/occupational hazards.
+Anticipatory guidance on childbirth, health and child growth and development.
 Refer the member for additional support or information as needed.
 Ensure timely follow up on all referrals.
 VI.E.
-Ensure that printed booklets and handouts obtained for distribution to members are appropriate for members' reading level and culture.

-VI.E.
-The provider has printed material that is appropriate for its target population.
+Ensure that printed booklets and handouts obtained for XX D (7) distribution to members are appropriate for members' reading VI.E.
+The provider has printed material that is appropriate for level and culture. its target population.